mistsys/mist-vble-ios-sdk/README.md

 To integrate Mist Location SDK for iOS in your app, please follow the instructions available here [Integration Guide in Wiki section](https://github.com/mistsys/mist-vble-ios-sdk/wiki)

 ## Sample Apps
-For more detail, you can see the implementation in the sample app
+For more detail, you can see the implementation in the sample apps.

 ## Previous Releases
 [[Releases]](https://github.com/mistsys/mist-vble-ios-sdk/releases)